cybergateservices/hardened-linux/centos7/docs/stig-rhel7-disa-hardening-guide.md

 ```
 https://raw.githubusercontent.com/cybergateservices/hardened-linux/master/centos7/ks/stig-centos7-ks.cfg
 ```
 Since the above URL is very long you run in to problems it in the installer as a kernel parameter.
-To make the life easier you can us
+To make the life easier you can use
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTQyMzQxNDI0M119
+eyJoaXN0b3J5IjpbMTUyNjk3MDMzOF19
 -->